 Council

-Dr Presha Ramsarup is Director at the Centre for Researching Education and Labour at the University of Witwatersrand, Johannesburg.
+Prof Presha Ramsarup is Director at the Centre for Researching Education and Labour at the University of Witwatersrand, Johannesburg.
 She is a Senior Research Associate at the Environmental Learning Research Centre at Rhodes University and Honorary Associate Professor at the University of Nottingham.
 Her research work focuses on learning pathways for sustainable development and sustainability and her work is focused on skills for a just transition.
 She is currently engaged in several research programmes focused on transitioning the Vocational Education and Training in Africa.
-She is the current President of Environmental Education Association of Southern Africa.
-Dr Ramsarup has been a member of EEASA for over 20 years.
+She was the President of Environmental Education Association of Southern Africa from 2019 – 2025.
+Dr Ramsarup has been a member of EEASA for over 25 years.

 Mr Solly Mosidi